 - a.
-Lecturers will be evaluated by their department committee and department chair and a recommendation will be made to the dean concerning the lecturer's reappointment on an annual basis, according to the policy on "Reappointment or Nonreappointment of Faculty." - b.
-If the evaluation is positive and the dean's recommendation on retention is affirmative, the individual will be reappointed according to the policy on "Reappointment or Nonreappointment of Faculty." - c.
-If the decision by the dean is not to retain the lecturer, he or she will be notified of termination according to the appropriate schedule contained in the policy on "Reappointment or Nonreappointment of Faculty" and may request a review of the nonreappointment decision by the provost and vice president for academic affairs as provided by the same policy. - d.
+Lecturers will undergo an annual in-depth review by their department committee, as defined in the policy on "Reappointment/Annual Review or Nonreappointment of Faculty," section III.B.1.a., and department chair and a recommendation will be made to the dean concerning the lecturer's reappointment on an annual basis, according to the policy on "Reappointment/Annual Review or Nonreappoinment of Faculty." - b.
+If the evaluation is positive and the dean's recommendation on retention is affirmative, the individual will be reappointed according to the policy on "Reappointment/Annual Review or Nonreappointment of Faculty." - c.
+If the decision by the dean is not to retain the lecturer, he or she will be notified of termination according to the appropriate schedule contained in the policy on "Reappointment/Annual Review or Nonreappointment of Faculty" and may request a review of the nonreappointment decision by the provost and vice president for academic affairs as provided by the same policy. - d.
 Lecturers considered for promotion to senior lecturer in a given year will not undergo a separate annual evaluation in the same year.